 Imagine sitting in the audience at your daughter’s high school graduation, your heartbeat accelerating as the alphabetical roll call draws ever closer to your family’s last name.
 To her right and left you see her classmates, beaming with joyous self-confidence.
 Now, fast forward a few months to the fall semester of freshman year.
-Sadly, many of these graduating high school seniors will begin to stumble and wonder how to finish college during four years.
-Instead, some will take one or two extra years to complete a degree while still others may drop out, clutching a transcript of random course credits and loan statements in place of a diploma.
+Some of these graduating high school seniors will begin to stumble and wonder how to finish college during four years.

 Failing at college can stunt a student’s academic and professional progress at the inception of their young adult lives and create substantial financial and emotional obstacles.
 For students who struggle, their challenges are both intensely personal and also contribute to a national social problem.

-Complete College America recently published Four Year Myth, (November, 2014) which outlined these alarming statistics:
+Complete College America published Four Year Myth, (November, 2014) which outlined these alarming statistics: